Emergent curriculum

 Emergent curriculum starts with the observation of the children for insight into their interests.
-Additionally, content is influenced by values held for the children's learning by the school, community, family and culture (MachLachlan, 2013).
-The classroom typically consists of learning centres that expand and facilitate children's learning (Crowther, 2005) and encourage independent learning skills (MachLachlan, 2013).
+Additionally, content is influenced by values held for the children's learning by the school, community, family and culture.
+The classroom typically consists of learning centres that expand and facilitate children's learning and encourage independent learning skills.

 Teacher as facilitator of learning

 Teacher roles

-Teachers who employ emergent curriculum understand that the trajectory of learning happens as a consequence of the children's genuine interest, response, and connection to the subject (Crowther, 2005; Jones & Reynolds, 2011, MachLachlan et al., 2013).
+Teachers who employ emergent curriculum understand that the trajectory of learning happens as a consequence of the children's genuine interest, response, and connection to the subject.
 In order for this to happen, the teacher must consider their position as a facilitator in the classroom.

-The facilitator role for the teacher involves careful observations of the children and their play as well as flexibility and creativity in order to develop learning opportunities that align with their interests (Cassidy et al., 2003; Crowther, 2005; Jones & Reynolds, 2011; Stacey, 2009a/2011b; Machlachlan et al., 2013; Wein, 2008; Wright, 1997).
+The facilitator role for the teacher involves careful observations of the children and their play as well as flexibility and creativity in order to develop learning opportunities that align with their interests.

 Carolyn Edwards notes: “The teachers honestly do not know where the group will end up.
 Although this openness adds a dimension of difficulty to their work, it also makes it more exciting.”
-(Edwards, Gandini & Foreman, 1993, pp. 159).
-Teachers act as researchers who are constantly collecting data, implementing strategies and assessing their outcomes (MachLachlan et al., 2013; Stacey, 2009).
-Success in implementing emergent curriculum requires that the teacher have a curious disposition about children and their learning (Stacey, 2009).
+Teachers act as researchers who are constantly collecting data, implementing strategies and assessing their outcomes.
+Success in implementing emergent curriculum requires that the teacher have a curious disposition about children and their learning.

-It is the role of the teacher to be a participant-observer in the children's play (Wright, 1997).
-These programs give power to children's voices and are consistently scaffolding their learning (Stacey, 2009).
-The teacher is constantly going through the process of observing and documenting, planning learning experiences, implementing plans, documenting and beginning the cycle again (Crowther, 2005; MachLachlan et al., 2013; Stacey, 2009a/ 2011b).
+It is the role of the teacher to be a participant-observer in the children's play.
+These programs give power to children's voices and are consistently scaffolding their learning.
+The teacher is constantly going through the process of observing and documenting, planning learning experiences, implementing plans, documenting and beginning the cycle again.

-In these emergent curriculum settings, teachers will often implement some educational initiatives For example, learning is viewed as a process-oriented experience where children are praised for their effort rather than the final product (Stacey, 2011; Wright, 1997).
-Additionally, children in these settings are given options and choice about how they wish to spend their time, choose their activities and utilize learning centres (Stacey, 2009).
-This is believed to develop curiosity, initiative, self-direction and persistence (MachLachlan et al., 2013).
+In these emergent curriculum settings, teachers will often implement some educational initiatives For example, learning is viewed as a process-oriented experience where children are praised for their effort rather than the final product.
+Additionally, children in these settings are given options and choice about how they wish to spend their time, choose their activities and utilize learning centres.
+This is believed to develop curiosity, initiative, self-direction and persistence.